-3.14 Child on Child Sexual Violence and Sexual Harassment
+3.14 Sexual Violence and Sexual Harassment between children

 Sexual violence and sexual harassment involving children at the school is a form of peer on peer abuse.
-It can occur between children of any age and sex.
-It can happen inside or outside of school and online.
+It can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal).